iamqiss/Nia/time-server/src/services/messaging_service/FINAL_IMPLEMENTATION_SUMMARY.md

-# 🎉 **Sonet Messaging Service - Final Implementation Summary**
+# 🎉 **time Messaging Service - Final Implementation Summary**

 ## 🚀 **All Next Logical Steps Successfully Implemented!**

-The Sonet Messaging Service has now been elevated to **enterprise-grade, production-ready** status with comprehensive implementation of all advanced security features, performance optimizations, and scalability enhancements.
+The time Messaging Service has now been elevated to **enterprise-grade, production-ready** status with comprehensive implementation of all advanced security features, performance optimizations, and scalability enhancements.

 ---